SantiagoRivera92/excavate-database-process/README.md

 Automated nightly dumps of the Yu-Gi-Oh! card database.
 Each release contains all cards as a single JSON file.

+This repo also does a lot of background stuff for the database.
+If you want to spin up your own version of the database just hit me up.
+Full disclosure, I went insane doing it and you will too.

 Ideally this can lighten the load on the API so I don't have to fork over a bunch of money to a bunch of internet billionaire overlords.

 ## Download